Friday, April 16, 2004

-As with "Vol. 1," Tarantino assembles a pop culture pastiche of different styles and influences unlike any other film in history.
-Who else but Tarantino could comfortably fuse kung fu, spaghetti westerns, samurai, Hitchcockian thrillers, anime, blaxploitation and countless other genres that few are geeky enough to recognize?
+Here is a movie that embraces dozens -- possibly hundreds -- of these references from the director's cinematic experiences.
+In "Kill Bill Vol. 1" and "Vol. 2" he has assembled a pop culture pastiche of different styles and influences unlike any other film in history.
+Who else could comfortably fuse kung fu, spaghetti westerns, samurai, Hitchcockian thrillers, anime, blaxploitation and countless other genres that I'm not geeky enough to recognize?

-It's not that this latest flick is necessarily better than the first -- in terms of pure kineticism, it's decidedly weaker -- but its presence makes the entire project seem more like a cohesive artistic vision.
+With "Kill Bill Vol. 2," even those who originally dismissed "Vol. 1" as overly violent and superficial may change their tune.
+It's not that this latest movie is necessarily better than the first -- in terms of pure kineticism, it's decidedly weaker -- but its presence makes the entire project seem more like a cohesive artistic vision.

-Among the most memorable is a flashback to the Bride's tutelage by a cruel Chinese martial arts master played by Gordon Liu.
-(Tarantino himself provides the dubbed voice of the warrior.)
-She is told he "hates Caucasians, despises Americans and has nothing but contempt for women," and the ancient -- yet marvelously spry -- man puts her through excruciating training.
+Among the most memorable is a flashback to the Bride's tutelage by a cruel Chinese martial arts master played by Gordon Liu, who has a habit of flicking his white beard as an exclamation point.
+She is told that he "hates Caucasians, despises Americans and has nothing but contempt for women," and the ancient (yet marvelously spry) man puts her through excruciating training.

 Some of which comes in handy in the film's most tension-filled sequence when one of her enemies takes a page from Edgar Allan Poe and gives her a premature burial.
 Tarantino shoots these moments in total darkness with only the horrifying sounds of a backhoe dumping dirt on the casket.